ibm-cloud-architecture/refarch-cloudnative/CONTRIBUTING.md

     Note: Guide for step 1-3 here: [forking a repo](https://help.github.com/articles/fork-a-repo/)

 4. Create new development branch off the targeted upstream branch.
-This will often be either `master` or `integration`, depending upon the project's workflow.
+This will often be `master`.

     ```
-    git checkout -b <my-feature-dev> integration
+    git checkout -b <my-feature-branch> master
     ```

 5. Do your work:
    - Write your code
    - Write your tests